The following position(s) are coming up for election:

 - Leadership or governance experiences in other organisations (eg. non-profits, public sector, private sectors, statutory/regulatory)

-For more information on being on the Board please contact the President, John Palmer ([email protected]).
+For more information on being on the Board please contact the President, Lindsay Smith ([email protected]).
 For any questions on the process of the election please contact the General Manager, Karen Leacock ([email protected]).